Kalinga Ink Adventure Part 1: Traveling to Buscalan and Getting to Whang-Od

 Having a guide accompany you is actually required now when visiting Buscalan.
 If you’re worried that it might just add up to your travel expenses, don’t be.
 Having a guide will actually make things a lot easier for you.
 That’s because guides in Buscalan won’t just lead you to your destination; they will also do all the translating for you, especially if you want to mingle with the locals—including Apo Whang-Od—who has an extremely limited to no grasp of Tagalog.
 Moreover, your guide will run all the interference you need and arrange for your accommodations during your stay.

 Guides normally give out their phone numbers to their clients to share with anyone who wishes to go to Buscalan and book a guide in advance.
 Oliver (+639397741477) and Gilbert and Rustom (+639084792012) are highly-recommended guides you can contact before your trip.
 However, with the unreliable mobile reception in Buscalan, you might have some trouble reaching your guide on the days leading to your trip.
-This is why some travelers prefer to get their guide at the jumping point in Buscalan, where you will also register and pay for an environmental fee (PHP75).
-Guide fee is priced at PHP1,000 per day for a group of one to five.
+This is why some travelers prefer to get their guide at the jumping point in Buscalan, where you will also register and pay an environmental fee (PHP75).
+The guide fee is priced at PHP1,000 per day for a group of one to five.

 Choosing the tattoo artist